benschw/horde/drivers.md

 as a model for creating your own opinionated drivers.
 Notice the helper functions that help you build up a docker command that integrates well with the `horde` ecosystem.

+Specify your driver in the `horde.json` config as follows:
 	{
 		...
 		"driver": "static_web",